 Key tasks completed to date include:

-- Proposed Campbeltown FPS was presented at a public exhibition and presentation held in October 2018;
+- Campbeltown FPS was presented at a public exhibition in October 2018;

-- On 5th December 2019 Argyll & Bute Council confirmed the Campbeltown FPS with modification;
+- 5th Dec 2019 Argyll & Bute Council confirmed the Campbeltown FPS with modification;

-- Scottish Government have granted deemed planning permission on 27th April 2020; and
+- 27th April 2020 Scottish Government granted deemed planning permission;

 Next Steps include: